yanzhen0610/leetcode/README.md

 };
 ```

-The I/O synchronization is the main problem that makes the C++ is slower than most of others languages.
+The I/O synchronization is the main problem that makes C++ slower than most of others languages.